Ezgikorkutt/flight-delay-prediction/README.md

 - Apply **deep learning** techniques for more complex pattern detection.

 ## Ethical Considerations
-- **Privacy**: All datasets used will be publicly available and anonymous.
+- Privacy: All datasets used will be publicly available and anonymous.
-- **Bias Awareness**: Consideration of regional and airline-specific biases in flight delays.
+- Bias Awareness: Consideration of regional and airline-specific biases in flight delays.
-- **Transparency**: Data sources and methodologies will be fully documented.
+- Transparency: Data sources and methodologies will be fully documented.